PHPFlasher is modular and consists of multiple libraries, allowing users to install and use only the specific components they need for their project.

 #/ usage info

-) are simply convenience shortcuts for the flash
+These four methods (success, error, warning, info) are simply convenience shortcuts for the flash method,

 flash()->flash(string $type, string $message, string $title = null, array $options = [])